sizhet/Digital-Brain-Model-Chain-of-Thoughts/DBM-COT General Preface.md

 This Preface marks the starting point of DBM-COT.
 From here, DBM’s structural and evolutionary intelligence will continue to grow—verifiable, constructive, and extensible.

+## Human–AI Collaboration Disclosure

+English (Canonical Version)

+This project was developed through extensive human–AI collaborative research, primarily involving iterative discussions between the author and a large language model (ChatGPT).

+The AI system contributed to ideation, structural exploration, algorithmic abstraction, code skeleton drafting, and documentation refinement.
+All final architectural decisions, conceptual framing, naming conventions, validation criteria, and release selections were made and curated by the human author.

+Raw conversational logs generated during this collaboration are not published as part of this repository or DOI release.
+This decision is based on:

+Platform dependency and lack of long-term archival guarantees;

+File size and practical accessibility constraints;

+The distinction between exploratory process logs and canonical research artifacts.

+Instead, insights originating from these discussions have been systematically distilled, edited, and formalized into structured ITEMS, diagrams, and code artifacts contained in this repository.

+This approach follows established scholarly practice, where drafts, informal notes, and exploratory exchanges inform—but do not replace—final, citable research outputs.

+---

 Sizhe Tan
 Digital Brain Model (DBM)